64 Barn Door Ideas

 Another option is the opposite approach.
 Paint the door with a high-contrast color to make the door stand out.
 If you want your barn door to be a featured element of the room, this is a great move.

 Don’t be afraid to get creative with your painting.
 You could use multiple shades of the same color to create a shadow effect.
 Or you could use multiple complementary colors to create a custom DIY barn door.

-Another hallmark of modern design is to embrace creative and unique solutions that combine style and functionality.
+Another hallmark of modern design is embracing creative and unique solutions that combine style and functionality.
 This could be using a chalkboard barn door in your kitchen.
 Now you have a large and convenient place for writing your grocery list or recipes.
-Also consider installing a mini barn door as a dog door.
+Also, consider installing a mini barn door as a dog door.

 Another common trend you’ll see in modern barn doors is the use of composites.
 These innovative materials look and feel precisely like traditional stock but come with several advantages.
 They are much lighter and more durable.
 This lets you create doors that are significantly larger yet still maneuverable.

 Solid barn doors work well for bathrooms.
 You could use one in your master bedroom to give you and your partner privacy when using the master bathroom.
 Or you could use one in your hallway for your guest bathroom.
 Or perhaps you use a barn door in the actual bathroom to hide the toilet away in its own room.

 If you’re brave enough for a modern look, you could have frosted glass panels in your barn door.
 This will provide privacy while also giving the illusion of sight.

 One thing to keep in mind with your bathroom barn door is that you need functionality on both sides of the door.
 Make sure it’s easy to open the door from both sides of the door.
 This doesn’t mean you need a handle, but there should be something to grab.
 The door should also glide easily.
 There should also be a way to lock the door to ensure no one opens it while someone is inside.